 The CPIs are based on prices of food, clothing, shelter, fuels, transportation, doctors’ and dentists’ services, drugs, and other goods and services that people buy for day-to-day living.
 Prices are collected each month in 75 urban areas across the country from about 6,000 housing units and approximately 22,000 retail establishments (department stores, supermarkets, hospitals, filling stations, and other types of stores and service establishments).
 All taxes directly associated with the purchase and use of items are included in the index.
 Prices of fuels and a few other items are obtained every month in all 75 locations.
 Prices of most other commodities and services are collected every month in the three largest geographic areas and every other month in other areas.
-Prices of most goods and services are obtained by personal visits or telephone calls by the Bureau’s trained representatives.
+Prices of most goods and services are obtained by personal visit, telephone call, web, or app collection by the Bureau’s trained representatives.